State / Territory Benefits - Mississippi

 VA Disability Dependency and Indemnity Compensation: Not subject to federal or state taxes.

-Military SBP/RCSBP/RSFPP: Generally subject to state taxes for those states with income tax.
-Check with state department of revenue office.
-Retired military exemption is also available to the Spouse or other beneficiary upon the death of the primary retiree (SBP).
+Military SBP/RCSBP/RSFPP: Retired military exemption is available to the Spouse or other beneficiary upon the death of the primary retiree (SBP).
+Widows' pensions received from the VA are not taxable.

-The Mississippi State Educational Assistance Program (SEAP): pays tuition up to $250 per hour, maximum $4,500 per year to state supported colleges for National Guard Soldiers not authorized FTA as funds are available.
+The Mississippi State Educational Assistance Program (SEAP): Pays tuition up to $250 per semester hour, maximum $4,500 per year to state supported colleges for National Guard Soldiers not authorized FTA as funds are available.
 GPA of 2.0 minimum is required.
-Associates and/or bachelors degree only.
+The program will assist with Associate's and/or Bachelor's degrees only.

 Eligibility: Candidate must be the Child of a Mississippi Veteran presently or formerly listed as MIA in Southeast Asia or who has been a prisoner of a foreign government as a result of the military action against the U.S. naval vessel Pueblo.
 Applicant is eligible until age 23 and must be enrolled in a Mississippi public college or university.